minashahidd/restaurant-business-performance-analysis/README.md

 The dataset contained individual item transactions rather than complete customer orders.

-Therefore, order-based calculations were performed using unique:

-values instead of transaction row counts to ensure accurate business reporting.
+Therefore, order-based calculations were performed using unique values instead of transaction row counts to ensure accurate business reporting.

-🧪 Data Quality Assessment
+## 🧪 Data Quality Assessment
-Missing Value Analysis
+### Missing Value Analysis

 A missing value assessment was performed across all columns.